-Trumpet, Trombone
+Trombone

-- Play trumpet or trombone in an ensemble every semester during which you take studio lessons. - Complete at least five semesters of a conducted Ensemble (Wind Ensemble, Humboldt Symphony, or Intermediate Orchestra) - Complete at least one semester of Jazz Combos, A.M.
-Jazz, or Jazz Orchestra - Complete at least one semester of Chamber Music (preferably) or Jazz Combos, A.M.
-Jazz, or Jazz Orchestra - Complete a minimum of 8 semesters of Ensemble participation
+- Play trombone in an ensemble every semester during which you take studio lessons. - Complete at least five semesters of a conducted Ensemble (Symphonic Band, Humboldt Symphony, or Intermediate Orchestra) - Complete at least one semester of a Jazz Ensemble (Jazz Combos, A.M.
+Jazz, or Jazz Orchestra) - Complete at least one semester of Chamber Music (preferably) or an additional semester of a Jazz Ensemble (Jazz Combos, A.M.
+Jazz, or Jazz Orchestra) - Complete a minimum of 8 semesters of Ensemble participation

-- Play trumpet or trombone in an ensemble every semester during which you take studio lessons. - Complete at least seven semesters of a conducted Ensemble (Wind Ensemble, Humboldt Symphony, or Intermediate Orchestra) - Complete at least four semesters of Chamber Music, Jazz Combos, A.M.
-Jazz, or Jazz Orchestra - Complete a minimum of 12 Ensemble courses.
+- Play trombone in an ensemble every semester during which you take studio lessons. - Complete at least seven semesters of a conducted Ensemble (Symphonic Band, Humboldt Symphony, or Intermediate Orchestra) - Complete at least four semesters of Chamber Music, Jazz Combos, A.M.
+Jazz, or Jazz Orchestra - Complete at least one semester of a Jazz Ensemble (Jazz Combos, A.M.
+Jazz, or Jazz Orchestra) - Complete at least one semester of Chamber Music - In addition to the requirements stated above, complete at least two additional semesters of ensemble participation chosen from Brass Chamber Music, or Jazz Ensembles (Jazz Combos, A.M.
+Jazz, Jazz Orchestra) (trumpet only) - Complete a minimum of 12 Ensemble courses.

-- Complete at least four semesters of a conducted instrumental ensemble (Intermediate Orchestra, Wind Ensemble, Humboldt Symphony) - Complete at least one semester of a jazz ensemble - Complete at least one semester of chamber music - Complete at least two semesters of a vocal ensemble - Complete a minimum of 8 semesters of ensemble participation
+- Complete at least four semesters of a conducted instrumental Ensemble (Intermediate Orchestra, Symphonic Band, Humboldt Symphony) - Complete at least one semester of a jazz ensemble - Complete at least one semester of chamber music - Complete at least two semesters of a vocal ensemble - Complete a minimum of 8 semesters of Ensemble participation

-- A conducted ensemble on your instrument every semester - At least four semesters of chamber music and/or jazz ensembles - At least one semester of Intermediate Orchestra on a "Families" instrument - At least four semesters of vocal ensembles (with as much variety as possible)
+- A conducted ensemble on your instrument every semester - At least four semesters chosen from chamber music, jazz ensembles, or Mariachi de Humboldt - At least one semester of Intermediate Orchestra on a Techniques Class instrument - At least four semesters of vocal ensembles (with as much variety as possible)